jdcloudcom/en/documentation/Networking/Virtual-Private-Cloud/Introduction/Features/NFV-Features.md

 NAT gateway is a gateway that converts Private IP address and EIP address in VPC.
 It is a way for cloud resources without EIP address to access Internet in VPC (but not supporting Internet to initiatively access VPC).
 The typical application scenarios of NAT gateway of JD VPC are as follows:

 - Large bandwidth, high availability public network access.
-For scenarios of public network access application where users require huge bandwidth, large EIP usage and many deployment services, JD Cloud NAT Gateway can meet the requirements.
+For scenarios of public network access application where users require huge bandwidth, large EIP usage and many deployment services, JD Cloud & AI NAT Gateway can meet the requirements.
 - Secure public network access.
 NAT gateway of JD VPC provides security conversion of IP.
-If a user wants to hide the EIP within VPC to avoid exposing its network deployment, and wants to access the public network, JD Cloud NAT Gateway can meet such requirements.
+If a user wants to hide the EIP within VPC to avoid exposing its network deployment, and wants to access the public network, JD Cloud & AI NAT Gateway can meet such requirements.